Are You Ready to Learn What You Can Do for Your Natural Breast Health?

-The lymphatic system’s primary function is to isolate infection and debris and transport it through filtration points called lymph nodes.
-Another crucial function of lymph tissue is generating and storing white blood cells, which fight infection.
+A crucial function of the lymphatic system is to isolate infection and debris and transport it through filtration points called lymph nodes.
+Another important function of lymph tissue is generating and storing white blood cells, which fight infection.
 The lymphatic system supports every system in the body.
 We have twice as much lymph fluid in our body as blood.

 Its vast network is made up of tiny vessels, nodes, and a spleen.
 Tiny lymph vessels pick up the vascular fluid, waste and all of the live infection.
 Lymph nodes act as filters strung along the lymph vessels like pearls that lie next to the blood vessels.
 The spleen is like a big lymph node.
 With the exception of filtering blood and eliminating worn-out red blood cells, its purpose is to bring lymphocytes in contact with the blood to ward off infections.